SamFritz/archivesunleashed-workspace/docker-instal.md

 Now that the Docker application is installed you can log in with your Docker IDif you have one.
 You can create one at https://cloud.docker.com

 ## Run Docker
-5. Open a command-line terminal, and try out some Docker commands:
+5. Open terminal and try out some Docker commands:

 | Command        | Purpose           |
 | ------------- |:-------------:|